 Disclaimer: Affiliate links are used in this blog post.
 Please see our Affiliate Links policy in our Terms & Conditions page for additional details.

 In our blog post, The Pros & Cons of Free vs. Paid Digital Content we highlight the importance content marketing and the specific content that can grow leads and have a tremendous impact on expanding your brand.
 When it comes to content, video is king.
 Video marketing will account for a staggering 82% of internet traffic by 2021.
 As a fitness professional, no doubt, you have already been massively affected by the coronavirus pandemic.
 In a move to survive the current situation, many personal trainers and fitness entrepreneurs have shifted to virtual training and online fitness classes.
 You still have the power to create community engagement and keep your audience motivated.

 Technology has allowed businesses to not only survive but thrive.
 If you’re new to virtual fitness classes or looking to improve your current set-up, we break down the top tips and tricks for running virtual fitness classes.
-Whether you’re looking to go live or upload pre-recorded content, you need a good and reliable set up and a little bit of practice to iron out the kinks.
+Whether you’re looking to go live stream classes or upload pre-recorded content, you need a good and reliable set up and a little bit of practice to iron out the kinks.
 Try to keep it simple and don’t overcomplicate things.
 Follow these top tips for running virtual fitness classes and get your clients coming back for more.

 1. Technology Recommendations